 -Mark Ramsey CFC Agronomy Sales manager

 You would be surprised how many stand failures could be solved by following basic proper planting procedures.
 Let’s just say they’re in the majority.
-Proper protocol means paying attention to seed depth, rate, and date, and above all making sure the seed makes contact with the soil.
+Steps to success means proper protocol such as paying attention to seed depth, rate, and date, and above all making sure the seed makes contact with the soil.
 With small-seeded crops in particular (these crops often can’t be planted deep enough to reach moisture), we can’t emphasize enough the need to pack soil to create a firm seedbed before establishment, as well as packing after to firm seed into soil.

 Seed to soil contact is key